 How CMOs Must Evolve to Take Advantage of Artificial Intelligence

-Marketers are drowning in data from dozens of sources, including: social monitoring, media monitoring, web analytics, emails, call tracking, sales, advertising, remarketing, ecommerce and mobile apps.
+Marketers are drowning in data from dozens of sources: social monitoring, media monitoring, web analytics, emails, call tracking, sales, advertising, remarketing, ecommerce platforms, mobile apps, and more.

 The question is: what do you do with all of it?